 What is January Intersession?

-January Intersession is the break period between January 2, 2018 and January 19, 2018.
+January Intersession is the break period between winter break and the start of spring classes.
 This is the time in which there are no academic courses offered and many offices and services work on a reduced schedule.
-Intersession housing begins at 9:00 am on January 1, 2018.
+Intersession housing begins at 9 am on January 1.

 Can I stay for Intersession?

 All students who wish to return to campus for any portion of Intersession must register AND provide a valid reason for being here.
 There are several reasons established to be eligible to stay on campus:

 - Taking a course with the Professional and Graduate Education program

 - Taking a course within the 5 Colleges

 - Independent/course study work with a faculty member (must list faculty name)

 - Required athletic commitment